 Your Residency Certification Number (RCN) must be provided on your application.
 Required for all applicants.

 2) Complete the SPCC Application for Admission.

-* If you already have an account with CFNC, use your login information to fill out SPCC’s application.
-If you do not have an account with CFNC, you may create one prior to filling out the application.
 If you do not have access to the Internet, you may use our library to complete this part of the process or visit your local public library.